Initiative

 1

-Equip communities with the tools to recognize warning signs of supremacist radicalization and
+Equip communities with the tools first to recognize warning signs of targeted violence and then effectively to intervene.

 2